juangamella/sempler/docs/source/index.rst

 The semi-synthetic data generation procedure is implemented in the class :class:`sempler.DRFNet`.

-Additionally, you can generate purely synthetic data from general additive-noise models.
+Additionally, you can generate purely synthetic data from general structural causal models with additive noise.
 Two classes are defined for this purpose.

 - :class:`sempler.ANM` is for general (acyclic) additive noise SCMs.
 Any assignment function is possible, as are the distributions of the noise terms.
 - :class:`sempler.LGANM` is for linear Gaussian SCMs.
 While this is also possible with :class:`sempler.ANM`, this class simplifies the interface and offers the additional functionality of sampling "in the population setting", i.e. by returning a symbolic gaussian distribution (see :func:`sempler.LGANM.sample` and :class:`sempler.NormalDistribution`).